ansible/ansible/docs/docsite/rst/dev_guide/module_lifecycle.rst

                     removal_version: 2.0.0
                     warning_text: Use foo.bar.new_cloud instead.

-You need to use the FQCN of the new module/plugin name, even if it is located in the same collection as the redirect.
+You need to use the Fully Qualified Collection Name (FQCN) of the new module/plugin name, even if it is located in the same collection as the redirect.
 By using a FQCN from another collection, you redirect the module/plugin to that collection.

 If you need to support Ansible 2.9, please note that Ansible 2.9 does not know about ``meta/runtime.yml``.
 With Ansible 2.9 you can still rename plugins and modules inside one collection by using symbolic links.
 Note that ansible-base 2.10, ansible-core 2.11, and newer will prefer ``meta/runtime.yml`` entries over symbolic links.